 I think that good and bad are not on the same continuum.
 I think that the good events and the bad events which make up a life do not sum together resulting in a certain level of happiness as a consequence.

 You may count your blessings on reflection and assess the good to have measured up well against the bad.
 But I don’t think that is how it works.
-I suggest that the dynamics of good and bad each work on the mind independently.
+I suspect that the dynamics of good and bad each work on the mind independently.

-• Misery is more contagious than happiness.
+• that misery is more contagious than happiness.

-• Happiness is fleeting whereas unhappiness lingers.
+• that happiness is fleeting whereas unhappiness lingers.